FeNN-DMA: A RISC-V SoC for SNN acceleration

-As discussed in \S\ref{sec:introduction}, the processing of the rows of connectivity tends to be the most costly part of an SNN simulation, and we have co-designed the FeNN instruction set alongside optimised algorithms to support uncompressed, compressed and delayed connectivity.
-Uncompressed connectivity is handled by Alg.~\ref{alg:dense_spike_processing}, which simply loads vectors of \SI{16}{\bit} weights and the target neuron's current input ($I$) from vector memory, adds them together and stores back the updated inputs.
-Compressed connections are encoded in \SI{16}{\bit} words, with the target neuron index in the lower bits and the weight in the upper bits.
-We handle compressed connectivity using Alg.~\ref{alg:sparse_spike_processing} (inspired by the approach described by \citet{Naylor2013}), where each lane is responsible for processing all connections to target neurons whose index modulo 32 matches the index of the lane.
-Using this scheme, the $I$ values are distributed across the lane-local memories as shown in \figurename~\ref{fig:llm_datastructures}A. Alg.~\ref{alg:sparse_spike_processing} calculates lane-local memory addresses from these targets by simply adding the base address~($a_i$) of the data structure in lane-local memory.
-Delayed connectivity is implemented in a similar manner, with delays packed into the lower bits of each \SI{16}{\bit} connection and each neuron associated with a $N_\text{delay}$ element delay buffer in lane local memory, as shown in \figurename~\ref{fig:llm_datastructures}B. These delayed connections are processed with Alg.~\ref{alg:delayed_spike_processing}, which builds the lane-local memory address by adding the time~($\mathbf{t}$) and the base address~($a_d$) of the data structure to the delay.
+As discussed in Section~\ref{sec:introduction}, processing the rows of connectivity tends to be the most costly part of an SNN simulation, and we have co-designed the FeNN instruction set alongside optimised algorithms to support dense, sparse and delayed connectivity.
+Dense connectivity is handled by Algorithm~\ref{alg:dense_spike_processing}, which simply loads vectors of \SI{16}{\bit} weights and inputs to the target neuron ($I$) from vector memory, adds them together and stores back the updated inputs.
+Sparse connections are encoded in \SI{16}{\bit} words, with the target neuron index in the lower bits and the weight in the upper bits.
+We handle sparse connectivity using Algorithm~\ref{alg:sparse_spike_processing} (inspired by the approach described by \citet{Naylor2013}), where each lane is responsible for processing all connections to target neurons whose index modulo 32 matches the index of the lane.
+Using this scheme, the $I$ values are distributed across the lane-local memories as shown in \figurename~\ref{fig:llm_datastructures}A. Algorithm~\ref{alg:sparse_spike_processing} calculates lane-local memory addresses from these targets by simply adding the base address~($a_i$) of the data structure in lane-local memory.
+Delayed connectivity is implemented in a similar manner, with delays packed into the lower bits of each \SI{16}{\bit} connection and each neuron associated with a $N_\text{D}$ element delay buffer in lane-local memory, as shown in \figurename~\ref{fig:llm_datastructures}B. These delayed connections are processed with Algorithm~\ref{alg:delayed_spike_processing}, which builds the lane-local memory address by adding the time~($\mathbf{t}$) and the base address~($a_d$) of the data structure to the delay.

 In a four-stage pipelined CPU like FeNN, data produced by a load instruction cannot be used by the ALU in the next instruction.
 To avoid this causing stalls, all variants of Algorithm~\ref{alg:spike_processing} double-buffer loads so these algorithms can all run at 1 instruction per cycle.
 As each iteration of these algorithms processes 32 connections, connections can be processed at a theoretical peak rate of: